 Bathroom with bath and electric shower over, basin and WC.

-To the rear of the property is a south facing garden.
+To the rear of the property is an enclosed south facing garden.
 At the end of the garden is a patio area with table, chairs, barbecue and charming summerhouse with patio doors, table and chairs.

 There is an outside utility room to the rear of the cottage which has a washing machine and a separate dryer.